mazen-khaled/College_Housing/README.md

 ---

-**Note**: This project is part of the College Lecture Housing initiative at Benha University, aimed at improving classroom management and attendance tracking using modern technology.
+**Note**: This project is part of the Lectures Housing initiative at Benha University, aimed at improving classroom management and attendance tracking using modern technology.